franzbu/WinHammer.spoon/README.md

 ### Use Keyboard Shortcuts to handle Spaces

-In case you would like to additionally use keyboard shortcuts to handle your (work-) spaces, you can add the following lines to Hammerspoon's 'init.lua':
+In case you would like to additionally use keyboard shortcuts to handle your (work-) spaces, you can add the following lines to Hammerspoon's 'init.lua', adjusting the keys to your liking:

 ```lua
 WinHammer:new({